-Neemrana’s heritage hotel in Gwalior is also a non-hotel Hotel, because it was originally built as a garden.
+Neemrana’s heritage hotel near Gwalior fort is also a non-hotel hotel because it was originally built as a garden.
 Great efforts have been made to maintain the old charm of Deo Bagh while ensuring more than the basic comforts that have come to be associated with the changes in lifestyle since the 17th century.
-Deo Bagh offers a unique opportunity to wake up in a Char Bagh where Mughal emperors once camped !
+Deo Bagh offers a unique opportunity to wake up in a Char Bagh where Mughal emperors once camped!
 There are various things to do in Gwalior, including local excursions and sight-seeing in and around Gwalior that help our guests rediscover real India off the beaten tourist track.
 Besides these things to do in Gwalior, is the experience of visiting a char bagh and the temple-cenotaphs at Deo Bagh itself!
-Our heritage hotel in Gwalior enables one to graduate– from tourist to traveller !
+Our heritage hotel in Gwalior enables one to graduate– from tourist to traveller!
 Deo Bagh also hosts birthdays, anniversaries, and other memorable occasions.

 The Gwalior fort is in close proximity to Deo Bagh and its antecedents date back to the 8th century.
 It is positioned on an isolated rock mass and contains a number of historic buildings.
 This fortress has been integral to the history of the North Indian kingdoms and has been described as “The pearl in the necklace of the forts of Hind” in the words of the Mughal Emperor Babur.
 It is one of the biggest forts in India and a great attraction for visitors.
 A must visit !